Harbaksh Singh: Post-Independence

 After completing the Staff Course at the Staff College, he was posted as GSO-1 (operations and training), Eastern Command.

 In October 1947, when Lieutenant Colonel Dewan Ranjit Rai, the Commanding Officer of 1st battalion, Sikh Regiment (1 Sikh) was killed during the Kashmir operations in 1948, he volunteered to command the battalion.
 However, he was posted as Deputy Commander of the 161 Infantry Brigade.

 He conducted the main battle against the raiders at Shelatang Bridge on 7 November 1947.
 This decisive battle, involving 1st battalion Sikh Regiment and 4th battalion Kumaon Regiment, proved to be a turning point in the war.

 On 12 December 1947, on hearing about the heavy casualties suffered by 1st battalion Sikh, he proceeded to Uri and took over the command of the battalion voluntarily, dropping a star from his rank.
 He brought back the battalion to Srinagar and began to rehabilitate it.

 However, even before the rehabilitation was complete, the battalion was called out to fight the enemy who had crossed the snow-clad Pharikian ki Gali and had occupied Handwara.

 He led the truncated battalion, in a daring operations in which, after a series of battles, the battalion drove out the enemy from the valley.

 In 1948, he was promoted to the rank of Brigadier and took over the command of 163 Infantry Brigade and began to advance to Tithwal.
 The movement forward started on 12 May 1948, and after six days, Tithwal was captured.
 Brigadier Harbaksh Singh was awarded a Vir Chakra for his bravery.

 The citation for the Vir Chakra reads as follows:

 After the Kashmir operations, he went on to serve as the Deputy Commandant of the Indian Military Academy, at the western command headquarters, director of infantry at the Army headquarters, and in 1957 attended a course at the Imperial Defence College (now Royal College of Defence Studies) in the United Kingdom.
 In January 1959, he became the first foreign officer to go on attachment with German Army's first division to be raised after their disbandment at the end of World War II.

-He returned to India to take over as the General Officer Commanding (GOC) the 27 Infantry Division, and later as the GOC 5 Infantry Division.
-From July 1961 to October 1962, he was the Chief of Staff at the Western Command headquarters.
+He returned to India to take over as General Officer Commanding (GOC) of the 27 Infantry Division, and later as GOC 5 Infantry Division.
+From July 1961 to October 1962, he was Chief of Staff at the Western Command headquarters.

 When the Chinese invaded NEFA and Ladakh, he was moved from Shimla to take over the command of IV Corps.
-He later he moved as the GOC XXXIII Corps.
+He later became GOC XXXIII Corps.

 Indo-Pakistani War of 1965

-In 1964, he was promoted to Army Commander and took over as the General Officer Commanding-in-Chief (GOC-in-C) of the Western Command whose area of responsibility spanned from Ladakh to Punjab.
-He led the Western Command successfully against the Pakistan Army along the entire border in the Indo-Pakistani War of 1965.
+In 1964, he was promoted to Army Commander and took over as General Officer Commanding-in-Chief (GOC-in-C) of the Western Command whose area of responsibility spanned from Ladakh to Punjab.
+He led the Western Command successfully during victory against the Pakistan Army along the entire border in the Indo-Pakistani War of 1965.